Exhibition True to his palette – Harry Koolen

 Portraitist and Symbolist

-From 7 February 2021, Museum Valkenburg presents an exhibition of the work of the Meerssen-born painter Harry Koolen (1904-1985) in the Charles Eijckzaal.
+From 7 February 2021, Museum Valkenburg presents an exhibition of the work of the Meerssen-born painter Harry Koolen (1904-1985) in the Charles Eyckzaal.
 Works from museum and private collections will be on display.
-Koolen was a contemporary and friend of Charles Eijck and both started their painting careers at a young age in the painting class of the Antwerp painter Jan Van Puyenbroeck who stayed in Meerssen during the First World War.
-Eijck and Koolen left for Amsterdam together to study at the Rijksacademie.
+Koolen was a contemporary and friend of Charles Eyck and both started their painting careers at a young age in the painting class of the Antwerp painter Jan Van Puyenbroeck who stayed in Meerssen during the First World War.
+Eyck and Koolen left for Amsterdam together to study at the Rijksacademie.

 Harry Koolen has left a varied, extensive oeuvre: portraits, landscapes and religious work.